 PROPER DIET, HIGH INTENSITY WEIGHT TRAINING AND TIME.

 That’s one tried and true way of doing it and one that I have seen work without fail.
 No magic machines, no magic pills, no DVD’s and most certainly no special exercises or even cardio.
-I can say so with some authority since for the past 23 years I haven’t done that much in the way of crunches, sit ups and the like after my tenth year and I never did any cardio- nor did any of my clients.
+I can say so with some authority since I haven’t done that much in the way of crunches, sit ups and the like after my tenth year and I never did any cardio- nor did any of my clients.
 When I did train my abs in the early years of my career it was never more than two exercises for a total of six sets, which took no more than three to five minutes to complete.
 As a natural bodybuilder I was told very early on that you rely on diet only to get into shape and not cardio- as too much in the way of muscle mass is always lost in the process and because it doesn’t really work.
 (Read more about cardio as an ineffective method for fat loss here.)
 In fact during the height of my bodybuilding career I didn’t do anything for my abs and still won shows and almost every photograph of me in circulation is what I look like having not done any direct ab work for over a decade.
 I’m not a genetic freak by any stretch, I never used drugs, nor am I possessed of a special body type that allows me to get away with doing so little as I have been able to replicate the same results with my clients who competed successfully in fitness, figure and bodybuilding competitions- regardless of their initial body type- and without doing any cardio or hours of ab exercises.
 It’s not what the fitness industry wants you to hear, but it’s the truth and isn’t thanks to anything but a consistently clean diet and intense weight training.

 If It Won’t Give Me Six Pack Abs Do You Need To Do Ab Exercises?

-Now make no mistake- there is indeed a need to train your abdominal muscles- as it helps stabilize your entire body and such exercises are indeed recommended for everyone starting a training routine.
-However, your abdominal muscles get a serious workout during almost any weight training exercise and very much so if you train as hard and as heavy as I do at this point in my career using primarily compound movements.
+Now make no mistake- there is indeed a need to train your abdominal muscles– as it helps stabilize your entire body and such exercises are indeed recommended for everyone starting a training routine.
+However, your abdominal muscles get a serious workout during almost any weight training exercise and very much so if you train as hard and as heavy as I do using primarily compound movements.
 Thus I don’t need to do much in the way of direct ab exercises as they are hit pretty hard as a result of my high intensity training routine.
 That being said, your abdominals are muscles like anything else and training them every day with hundreds of repetitions won’t do much in terms of getting them to be as strong as possible and can result in overdevelopment.
-Take a look at the bodybuilders who have blocky abdominal muscles as a result of years of weighted abdominal exercises and or drug use.
+Take a look at the bodybuilders who have blocky, turtle like abdominal muscles as a result of years of weighted abdominal exercises and or drug use.
 It might look impressive when they flex them, but otherwise those muscles protrude and give a rather pot bellied appearance.
 Big and thick abs don’t look too great in a T-shirt, and doesn’t present much in the way of a balanced and aesthetically pleasing physique.

-The problem is that once you over develop your abdominal muscles by doing too much, it isn’t that easy- if at all possible to reverse it and you are stuck with a thick waist- which I doubt is the goal of those who train their abs day in and day out.
+The problem is that once you over develop your abdominal muscles by doing too much, it isn’t that easy- if at all possible to reverse it and you are stuck with a thick waist and what I call the Ninja Turtle look- which I doubt is the goal of those who train their abs day in and day out.
 Now the muscle tension created by training your abs several times a week makes you FEEL like your abs are tighter- but like any muscle the more you train them won’t necessarily make them any stronger or better developed.
 If anything it can actually hinder your overall progress (read more about how muscles get stronger here).
 As for ‘core strength’- time spent on an exercise ball will never give you the strength you can gain from a high intensity training program.
 High intensity weight training can make your core muscles strong enough to enable you to lift a car- which is a far cry from what you could do on your best day if you relied only on the modern incarnation of ‘core exercises.’
 It won’t give you a six pack either.

 The Importance Of Diet For Six Pack Abs